5afe/safe-core-protocol-specs/meta_information/README.md

 The meta data format should be flexible to enable different use cases.
 There are different criteria that should be considered:
 - Semi-human-readable (i.e. strings in a structured data set)
-- Off-chain machine readable (i.e. data parseable by scripts)
+- Off-chain machine readable (i.e. data parsable by scripts)
 - On-chain machine verifiable (i.e. contracts should be able to regenerate the hash)

 Considering these criteria a good initial standard to follow is [EIP-712](https://eips.ethereum.org/EIPS/eip-712).

 ### EIP-712 Meta Data

 [EIP-712](https://eips.ethereum.org/EIPS/eip-712) was designed for signing data and verifying it on-chain.
 While this is not the use case that is being covered here, it is possible to use this standard to create an easy way to verify these information on chain.
-Furthermore a lot of tooling around this standard already exists and further initiatives are pushed forward (i.e. to improve readibility for humans of the typed data).
+Furthermore a lot of tooling around this standard already exists and further initiatives are pushed forward (i.e. to improve readability for humans of the typed data).

 - Domain is used to provide more context on what meta data is represented here

 TODO: we abuse the signing domain for context information, is there a better way?

 Note: `name` and `version` of the domain are used to identify the meta data type as the type hash is not easy to use with a simple query interface (i.e. `MetaDataProvider`) due to nested hashing.
-An alternative would be that the domain object contains details about the part/ context the meta information is related to (i.e. a module) and add type and version to the meta data object.
+An alternative would be that the domain object contains details about the part/context the meta information is related to (i.e. a module) and add type and version to the meta data object.

 ```solidity
 struct EIP712Domain {